-Tobacco Heritage Trail: The Tobacco Heritage Trail is a system of long-distance recreational, multiuse, non-motorized trails..
+The Tobacco Heritage Trail is a system of long-distance recreational, multiuse, non-motorized trails..
 The off-road trail, which primarily utilizes abandoned railroad corridors, will be limited to non-motorized traffic (not including handicap equipment) and will be for multiple user groups, pedestrians, hikers, bicyclists, and horseback riders.
-Sections open are in Brunswick and Lunenberg counties in the towns of Victoria, La Crosse, and Brodnax
+Sections open are in Brunswick and Lunenberg counties in the towns of Victoria, La Crosse, Lawrenceville, Brodnax and South Boston.

-Guest River Gorge Trail: This former railroad grade cuts through the scenic deep gorge for six miles, offering a remote escape in Southwest Virginia and eventually ending at the Guest River's confluence with the Clinch River.
+A former railroad grade, Guest River Gorge Trail cuts through the scenic deep gorge for six miles, offering a remote escape in Southwest Virginia and eventually ending at the Guest River's confluence with the Clinch River.

-James River Heritage Trail: A great way to mix forested scenic seclusion and urban flavor, the James River Heritage Trail system combines lush natural areas and the historic downtown of Lynchburg.
-The nine-mile trail starts as the Blackwater Creek Bikeway and then becomes the Lynchburg River walk as it approaches downtown where cyclists are rewarded with stunning views of the James River.
+A great way to mix forested scenic seclusion and urban flavor, the James River Heritage Trail system combines lush natural areas and the historic downtown of Lynchburg.
+The nine-mile trail starts as the Blackwater Creek Bikeway and then becomes the Lynchburg Riverwalk as it approaches downtown where cyclists are rewarded with stunning views of the James River.

-Huckleberry Trail: Between Blacksburg and Christiansburg, and old trail route that was built in 1902 has since become a multi-use trail that is open to the public.
+Between Blacksburg and Christiansburg, the Huckleberry Trail that was built in 1902 has since become a multi-use trail that is open to the public.
 The nature trail was established in 1966 and is about six miles long, although the trail continues to expand with new trail pathways open.
 Biking and walking is allowed on the trail, and leashed pets are welcome.